n3554/n3554/n3554_a_parallel_algorithms_library.2.novel.md

     The order of operands of the sum is unspecified.

-    The algorithm's execution is parallelized as determined by `exec`.
+    The execution of the second, fourth, and sixth algorithms is parallelized as determined by `exec`.

 2. *Returns:* The end of the resulting range beginning at `result`.